* * *

 To make an appointment: https://andrea-keele.youcanbook.me.

-Once your application is complete, it will be reviewed and voted to either pass or postpone service depending on your situation and qualifications.
-Our goal is to find you a place to thrive.
+Once your application is complete, it will be reviewed by the Screening Committee and voted to either pass your application so you can continue the process, or postpone service if we feel it would be in your best interest to wait.

 Please email all completed documents, copies, certificates, etc to firstname.lastname@example.org.